denverfoundation/storybase/README.rst

 0.4
 ~~~

+* Fix for #146 (Story section list should advance one thumbnail at a time instead of being a continuous scroll)
 * Fix for #245 (Placeholders getting cut off in tag view in builder)
 * Fix for #417 (Cannot load a previously saved story in builder when accessing through a hash-based URL)
 * Fix for #320 (Tools tips on filters on Explore page obscure the drop-down list)
-* Fix for #465 - Clean up builder table of contents scroll arrows
+* Fix for #465 (Clean up builder table of contents scroll arrows)
 * Basic in-browser integration tests for builder

 0.3